HackX-coder/534RCH_F0R_N4M3/README.md

 # 534RCH_F0R_N4M3

-This is a script for search all information on internet about a name and last name provided by the user. \n
+This is a script for search all information on internet about a name and last name provided by the user.

 *IMPORTANT:* This code is only for educational purposes.